echopen/echopen_prototyping/introduction/new_introduction.md

 Our solution to tackle the imaging processed is based on the first generations of scanners because of their simplicity.
 Those scanners contained only one rotating transducer.
 To gain versatility, probes were usually embedding several transducers as a unique transducer design couldn't fit all imaging purposes.

-### The minimal acquisition chain
+### The minimal data acquisition system

-To summarize the process of acquisition we first have to place the transducer in the right position thanks to a motor.Then, a circuit called a pulser is used to excite the transducer.
-Once this is done, the transducer is switched onto a listening mode.
-The signal is amplified by a variable gain amplifier as signal coming from deeper reflection need to be further amplified because of the attenuation of ultrasound in human tissues.
-The signal is then digitalized and some processing is achieved to extract the envelope as it is the relevant information we want to display.
+Data acquisition is the process of sampling signals that measure real world physical conditions and converting the resulting samples into digital numeric values that can be manipulated by a computer.
+It is done thanks to a data acquisition system.
+At echOpen, we try to use as few components as possible in that system in order to reduce the cost of our probe.
+Let's follow the signal in that system:
+* First the transducer is put on the right position thanks to a motor.
+* A circuit called a pulser is used to excite the transducer that behaves like a speaker.
+* The transducer is switched onto a listening mode (it behaves like a microphone).
+* The signal is amplified.
+This step is necessary to digitalize the signal, otherwise its amplitude would be too low.
+* The signal is digitalized.
+* Some processing is achieved to extract the relevant information we want to display.
+This is called envelope extraction.
 Some denoising can be applied at this step.
-The collected lines are then sent to the smartphone via wifi where the scan conversion is achieved.
+* The collected lines are sent to the smartphone via wifi.
+* The scan conversion is achieved.
 This last step consists in rendering a conical image from the different recorded lines.

-Here is a simplified flowchart of the full device and a litlle more information about each component.
+Here is a simplified flowchart of the full device and a litlle more information about each component:

 ```mermaid
 graph TD;